ipvm-wg/homestar/homestar-functions/README.md

 ##

-This is a template-like, example-driven crate (non-published) used for building Wasm components in order to run and test them on the latest [wasmtime][wasmtime] runtime, with the `component-model` feature turned on.
+This is a template-like, example-driven set of non-published crates used for building Wasm components in order to run and test them on the latest [wasmtime][wasmtime] runtime, with the `component-model` feature turned on.

 We use the components compiled from this crate as fixtures for our execution-and-[IPLD][ipld]-focused [homestar-wasm crate](../homestar-wasm).
 We